libp2p/website-new/README.md

-# website-new
+# libp2p-website

-Rebuild of the libp2p.io website
+This repo contains a rebuild of the libp2p.io website using Zola SSG.